 Among the sights to see are many of the historic buildings and machinery, along with an original locomotive and railway wagons.
 A BBQ area is available next to the carpark.
 We skipped entering any of the buildings with our dog.

-3. Sample the Local Beer or Wine
+3. Sample the Local Wine

-Both of the wineries on Phillip Island are also pet-friendly.
 Phillip Island Winery is located just off Back Beach Road, and serves up delicious lunches as well as wine tastings.
-Dogs are welcome in the outdoor area.
-Alternatively, head to Purple Hen Winery on the eastern part of the island for a tasting of their cool climate wines.
-Both are closed mid-week, double check the latest hours.
+Dogs are welcome in the outdoor area and even have their own menu, including a “Pawsecco”!

-Dog-Friendly Dining Around Phillip Island
+Dog-Friendly Cafes Around Phillip Island

-There’s plenty of cafes and restaurants with outdoor dining tables on Phillip Island and in the surrounding area that allow dogs to join you.
-Right opposite the beachfront in Cowes, one dog-friendly option is the Isola Di Capri Restaurant.
-Dogs are allowed on the verandah of this traditional Italian restaurant.
+There’s plenty more cafes and restaurants with outdoor dining tables on Phillip Island and in the surrounding area that allow dogs to join you.

 Back in San Remo, I highly recommend stopping off at the San Remo Fishermans Co-op.
 This highly rated fish’n’chip shop serves up both deliciously fried local gummy shark and chips, as well as selling fresh seafood.
 There’s plenty of outdoor tables.
 Just beware that the local pelicans are fed daily at midday close by!